GSA Announces New Lease Agreement for the Peace Corps Headquarters in Washington, DC

 The Peace Corps will join the Department of Justice (DOJ), the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the Equal Employment Opportunity Commission (EEOC) and other federal agencies in the NoMa district.

-The mission of the U.S. General Services Administration is to deliver the best value in real estate, acquisition and technology services to government and the American people.
+About GSA: The mission of the U.S. General Services Administration is to deliver the best value in real estate, acquisition and technology services to government and the American people.